deadlydog/PowerShell.GitClean/ReadMe.md

 ## 💬 Description

-The GitClean PowerShell module provides a `Clean-GitRepositories` cmdlet that can be used to easily perform a `git clean -xfd` on all git repositories under a specified directory.
+GitClean is a cross-platform PowerShell module that provides a `Clean-GitRepositories` cmdlet to easily perform a `git clean -xfd` on all git repositories under a specified directory.

 ## ❓ Why this exists

 Developers often have 10s or 100s of git repositories cloned on their local machine.
 We don't always remember to clean up build artifacts and temporary files, such as NuGet packages and node_modules, when we are done.
 These files can take up a lot of space on your hard drive.
-This module provides a simple way to clean up all of these git repositories at once.
+This module provides a simple way to clean up all of your git repositories at once, potentially allowing you to reclaim many GBs of disk space.

 ## 🖼️ Screenshots